Skip to content

 #Frequently Asked Questions

-The name comes from its traditional use in the American legal profession.
+The name comes from its long-standing use in the American legal profession.
 The extra length gives lawyers more room for signatures, notations, and footnotes on contracts and court documents.
 The term has been in use since at least the early 1900s.

-#What paper size should I use for a resume?
+What paper size should I use for a resume?